Two goals in final 71 seconds get Devils past Stars - NewsBreak

 Two goals in final 71 seconds get Devils past Stars

-Nico Hischier and Pavel Zacha scored 10 seconds apart in the final 1:11 on Saturday afternoon as the New Jersey Devils stunned the Dallas Stars and delivered a blow to Dallas’ playoff hopes with a 3-1 win.
+Nico Hischier and Pavel Zacha scored 10 seconds apart in the final 1:11 on Saturday afternoon as the New Jersey Devils stunned the Dallas Stars and delivered a blow to the host’s playoff hopes with a 3-1 win.

 Hischier gave the Devils the lead with an impressive individual effort, when he took the puck from Kevin Bahl at the left faceoff circle, skated around the net, screeched to a halt to shake Tyler Seguin and then spun into the crease, where his shot bounced off goalie Jake Oettinger and into the net.

-Note: EditorsNote: 2nd update, tweak first graf to indicate Dallas was host